willpuckett/kb_can/can.md

 #### Multitool

 The small, loose wires going to the transceivers could also be prone to transients in the chassis.
-Manufactuers responded by beginning to produce primary mcus with onboard transceivers (Mellow Fly-D5, Mellow E3-V2, BTT SKR3/SKR3EZ for example).
+Manufacturers responded by beginning to produce primary mcus with onboard transceivers (Mellow Fly-D5, Mellow E3-V2, BTT SKR3/SKR3EZ for example).
 These boards served as natural bridges.

 <figure>
     <img src="https://raw.githubusercontent.com/willpuckett/kb_can/master/images/fystec-sb-th.jpeg"